Transfer Student Housing: Frequently Asked Questions

 7. What to bring / not to bring

 We have put together this list of suggestions to help you make some informed decisions about what to bring to U.Va.
 Of course, this is not an exhaustive list; it is only meant to help you decide what to pack and what to leave at home.
-Ask the Housing & Residence Life Accommodations Office any questions you have about anything
+Ask us about anything

 questionable that you are considering bringing with you.